TheSmallBoat/beacon_docs/mqtt_p2p_network_test_demo_20_03/README.md

-## A Simple Test for mqtt broker service over the p2p network.
+## A simple test for mqtt broker service over the p2p network.

 ### [Screen Recording 2020-03-20]